 Ryo looked over at the others.
 He didn't know how long they'd been trapped like that or how much more they could take.

 Sarenbo moved closer and laughed.
 "Is that all?
 You didn't even last a fraction of the time the others did.
 How pathetic."
-He pointed his spear down at Ryo's head and continued, "You clearly don't have the armor either.
+He pointed his pike down at Ryo's head and continued, "You clearly don't have the armor either.
 Such a weakling could never have something so powerful.
 Your aura, too, is far too weak for what I search for.
 Die!"

 "There it is… the armor that defeated Arago."
 He could feel the heat coming off of it as if he stood beside an enormous brazier.
-"Such an aura of power…" He raised his spear and pointed at the senshi again, "It must be mine!"
+"Such an aura of power…" He raised his weapon and pointed at the senshi again, "It must be mine!"

 Ryo looked at Sarenbo, seeing the demon not as the strange, powerful creature he had been at first sight, but as a puny nothing, like the Youja.